Rounding it up

 All too often, people focus so much on paying off their loans that they forget to build their savings.
 This can lead to a vicious cycle where you end up taking on extra credit card debt to support yourself until your student loans are a thing of the past.

 To help prevent this not-so-nice situation, you’ll need to take full advantage of all the tools at your disposal.
-If you have a KOHO Premium account, you can start by talking to a financial coach for free in the KOHO app.
+If you have a KOHO Extra account, you can start by talking to a financial coach for free in the KOHO app.
 Doing so can help you create a solid plan for paying off your student debt without disrupting your ability to pay for your day-to-day expenses.
-In situations where you need a small buffer to get you by until your next paycheque, check out the Early Payroll feature!

-With your financial plan in hand, you can use your KOHO prepaid Visa card to keep your spending in check.
-Your prepaid card also allows you to rack up cash back using PowerUps, which you can then use to help pay off those loans so you can live debt-free.
+With your financial plan in hand, you can use your KOHO prepaid Mastercard to keep your spending in check.
+Your prepaid card also allows you to rack up cash back, which you can then use to help pay off those loans so you can live debt-free.

 Student loans done right

 Student loans are a great way to finance your education, but it’s easy to get stuck in a cycle of debt if they’re not managed properly.
-Your KOHO account provides a whole slew of tools, from free financial coaching, to cash back on every purchase, to help you crush your student debt in no time.
+Your KOHO account provides a whole slew of tools, from financial coaching, to cash back on groceries and transportation, to help you crush your student debt in no time.
 Smart budgeting as college a student is a skill that will pay off during your university years and far down the road!